Introduction

-The credit report is an important determinant of an individual's financial credibility.
-They are used by lenders to judge a person's creditworthiness.
-They also help the person concerned to narrow down on the financial problem areas.
+The credit report is an important determinant of an individual’s financial credibility.
+They are used by lenders to judge a person’s creditworthiness.
+They also help the person concerned to understand financial problem areas.

 Credit report is a document, which comprises detailed information about the credit payment history of an individual.
 It is mostly used by the lenders to determine the credit worthiness of an individual.